plainkit/icons/README.md

 ## License

-- Go code in this repository: MIT © 2025 BloxUI Contributors
+- Go code in this repository: MIT © 2025 Plain Contributors
 - Icon assets and path data: Lucide (ISC); portions derived from Feather (MIT)

 See `LICENSE` for full texts and attribution details.